lawsberryPi/VenminderBowlingGameExercise/README.md

 | NextFrame     | FrameRolls | access to next frame from this frame      |
 | GetFrameScore | Function   | get the score for this frame              |
 - Because the frame score can be affected by the next two frames, therefore a relationship between frames is desired.
 Everytime when there is a new roll score gets push in. the program will iterate through the entire list to ensure every frame is updated.
-- There are some helpful booleans in the data type that represent a frame, which are IsStike and IsSpare.
-Store those data in each node makes the code easy to understand, because we don't need to create extra logic to figure out if that frame is IsStike or IsSpare.
+- IsStike and IsSpare are properties for the node, because once the frame is a strike/spare frame, that property will not change.
+Store those data in each node makes the code easy to understand, and no need to create extra logic when score is calculated.

 ## software design pattern:
 MVC Pattern: